ALEX INTERNATIONAL TOURS L.L.C.

 (Hotel in Burgos)

 Breakfast at hotel.
-Baggage on the bus.
+Load baggage on the bus.
 Departure for the city of Segovia, one of the most beautiful cities in all of Castile.
 The city is located on top of a rocky spur where the famous “Alcazar” dominates, externally characterized by a sloping roof, numerous turrets, battlements and a deep moat.
-You can admire the majestic Roman aqueduct, built entirely dry, up to 29 meters high for a total of almost 800 meters in length, transported water from a distance of 15 km.
+You can admire the majestic Roman aqueduct, built entirely dry, up to 96 feet high for a total of almost 2949 feet in length, transported water from about 6 miles.

 Along the characteristic Calle Colon passing through the bizarre granite-tipped house of Los Picos and the Church of San Martin, a temple full of arcades and capitals, we arrive at the magnificent Plaza Major, where the masterpiece of the Gothic cathedral stands out, with its spiers they rise in the sky, the dome and the majestic tower-bell tower.

-The intense cultural and artistic activity and the lively night life make it unique as a whole.
+The intense cultural and artistic activity and the lively night life make it unique.

 We will visit the GranVia, the Paseo della Castellana, the calle de Alcalà, the Plaza Mayor, a harmonious square with arcades, built at the beginning of the seventeenth century, the center of Habsburg Madrid, Calle Mayor, the Church of Francisco the Great and exterior of the Royal Palace.